KevinTsaiCodes/Novel-Coronavirus-Pneumonia-Face-Mask-Detector-WorkShop/README.md

 #### Kevin Tsai, Wei-Chun Tsai

 ## Motivation
 #### The coronavirus disease 2019 (COVID-19) is an infectious disease caused by a type of coronavirus known as SARS-CoV-2 that had caused an ongoing pandemic.
-This topic is associated with repositories that contain code focused around research and awareness of the virus.

 ## Programming Skills Used
 #### Python, Kotlin